shinrami/AppLocation/README.md

 The ENDPOINTS are the following:

-GET /api/locations - Retrieve all locations.
+GET /api/locations - Retrieve all locations

 POST /api/locations - Create a new location.

 GET /api/locations/{id} - Retrieve locations by ID.

 PUT /api/locations/{id} - Update an existing location.

 DELETE /api/locations/{id} - Delete a location by ID.